HackTestes/MemoryScanner/README.md

         * How: remove buffer cloning where possible in the codebase

 * Modules
-    * [ ] Test moving closure API for thread pool
+    * [x] Test moving closure API for thread pool
-        * Attention: for some reason, the closure implementation is slightly slower...
-Maybe the args copy trait could be a bottleneck???
-And yes, this is consistent.
+        * Attention: for some reason, the closure implementation is slightly slower due to dyn and Box

 * Platforms